+I am using a PIC micro controller, to be specific the PIC16F1827.
 I don't quite understand how a resistor and high gain amplifier could be used to measure current though.
 Could you explain?